truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/AdvancedSettings.md

 ![AddSysctlConfigScreens](/images/SCALE/22.02/AddSysctlConfigScreen.png "SCALE Add Sysctl Screen")

 Enter the sysctl variable name in **Variable**.
-Sysctl tunables are used to configure kernel parameters while the system is running and generally take effect immediately.
+Sysctl tunables are used to configure kernel module parameters while the system is running and generally take effect immediately.

 Enter a [sysctl](https://man7.org/linux/man-pages/man8/sysctl.8.html) value to use for the loader in **Value**.